Humanscale’s Horizon, ZŌN and Trea Honored with GOOD DESIGN® Awards

-A visually striking fusion of form and function, Horizon is the first LED task light to utilize Thin Film LED Technology™.
+A visually striking fusion of form and function, the Horizon LED task light uses Thin Film LED Technology.
 Designed by Peter Stathis and Michael McCoy, Horizon overcomes the weaknesses of conventional LED lights by offering brilliant 3000K illumination and excellent light distribution in a slender profile.
-Horizon uses a number of high-intensity micro LEDs that surround several layers of polycarbonate and optical films to create an ultra-wide footprint of warm, glare-free light that casts only one shadow on the work surface.
+The Horizon LED task light uses a number of high-intensity micro LEDs that surround several layers of polycarbonate and optical films to create an ultra-wide footprint of warm, glare-free light that casts only one shadow on the work surface.
 Its built-in dimmer control offers seven settings for dimmability, providing both energy savings and customizable levels of illumination.

 Having recently been awarded ENERGY STAR certification, Humanscale’s ZŌN personal air purifier is 2.5 times more efficient than ENERGY STAR requirements.
 Its targeted approach to air purification—creating a clean air zone around the user—is both more efficient and more effective than that of traditional room air purifiers.
 ZŌN silently and unobtrusively filters out more than 99% of airborne contaminants of all sizes—dust, smoke, bacteria, allergens, smog, viruses and even Volatile Organic Compounds (VOCs) like formaldehyde—and produces virtually zero ozone (< 0.001 ppm) for the cleanest, safest air possible.
 It offers breeze-free, near-silent operation for distraction-free use.
 And it is the only air purifier to offer filters that can be cleaned or recycled.

-Trea, designed by Todd Bracher, offers visual restraint and natural comfort that make it ideal for many applications in almost any environment.
+The Trea chair, designed by Todd Bracher, offers visual restraint and natural comfort that make it ideal for many applications in almost any environment.
 Fundamental to Trea’s performance is Humanscale’s innovative “solid state” recline mechanism.
 Hidden at the junction of the seat and backrest, this unique mechanism discretely mimics the hips’ natural movements during recline to provide easy postural changes, enhanced upper body support and unexpected comfort in its class.
-As part of Humanscale’s long-standing commitment to sustainability and in keeping with Humanscale’s design philosophy, Trea uses post-consumer plastic and is made of 30% recycled and 99.5% recyclable content.
-With only three main parts and minimal hardware, Trea’s light-weight design further reduces its carbon footprint.
+With only three main parts and minimal hardware, the Trea chair’s lightweight design further reduces its carbon footprint.

 For more information about Humanscale and its full range of ergonomic solutions, visit www.humanscale.com or call 800-400-0625.